-The Preliminary Order was issued as part of the contested case pending before the Idaho Department of Water Resources ("IDWR" or "Department") on McConnell's transfer application

-84441 (the "Transfer" or simply "84441").
-James Cefalo is the designated hearing officer (the "Hearing Officer").
+The Preliminary Order, Reconsideration Order, and Hearing Order were issued as part of the contested case pending before the Idaho Department of Water Resources ("IDWR" or "Department") on McConnell's transfer application 84441 (the "Transfer" or simply "84441").
+James Cefalo was the designated hearing officer (the "Hearing Officer").